Ample evidence there to suggest Hurriyat-Terrorist link: Supreme Court

 Cancelling the relief granted to Watali, the bench said the high court "adopted an inappropriate approach" while considering his bail plea by discarding all the material and evidence placed on record before it by the National Investigation Agency (NIA).

-The court said the high court ought to have taken into account the entire material on record as it is and form an opinion on the basis of it, instead of weighing the evidence.
+The court said the high court ought to have taken into account the entire material on record as it is and formed an opinion on the basis of it, instead of weighing the evidence.

 "The elaborate examination or dissection of the evidence is not required to be done at this stage (of grant of bail).
-The court is merely expected to record a finding on the basis of broad probabilities regarding the involvement of the accused in the commission of the stated offence or otherwise.
+The court is merely expected to record a finding on the basis of broad probabilities regarding the involvement of the accused in the commission of the stated offence or otherwise."

 "From the analysis of the impugned judgment (of the high court), it appears to us that the high court has ventured into an area of examining the merits and demerits of the evidence," the bench said.